Affinity Analytics Using Actian Cloud Data Warehouse

 I can now easily mail the .csv file of prospect customers to market so they can send out their marketing mail campaign.

-You can download a full-function free trial of Avalanche and see what affinities you can find in your own data!
+You can download a full-function free trial of Actian and see what affinities you can find in your own data!